All Episodes

 Hi, Larry.

-People bring that up and deal with it.
+Okay, well, that comes up every time, Peter, people bring that up and deal with it.

-Is that an equal possibility, or do you think these are visitations that have traversed light years, hundreds or thousands of light years, and they're here?
+Or do you think these are visitations that have traversed light years, hundreds or thousands of light years, and they're here?

-I think they're physical beings like us.
+I think the latter are, I think they're physical beings like us.

-They build tools, and they build craft and ships the way we do, and they are spacefarers.
+They build tools and they build craft and ships the way we do, and they are spacefarers.

-They're distributed throughout the galaxy that we live in, and we would stand out because of the electromagnetic radiation that we've been radiating for, what, 150 years or so, starting with Morse Code.
+And we would stand out because of the electromagnetic radiation that we've been radiating for, what, 150 years or so, starting with Morse code, I suspect we would be like a beacon in the night.

-I suspect we would be like a beacon in the night, and if they were interested in other species, they would come here just to observe and find out who we are, what we're up to, and they may have a hand in future events.
+And if they were interested in other species, they would come here just to observe and find out who we are, what we're up to.

 As I described earlier in this program, I'm very suspicious about what they may be doing here.

-And I don't even have evidence aside from those citing reports that we have posted to our website.
+I'm quick, equally quick, to emphasize that I don't have any proof, and I don't even have evidence aside from those citing reports that we have posted to our website.

 So I don't know, but I have some Christian friends who assure me that I'm dealing with diabolism.